Hear this song and remember

 - Adaptation Expansion: Several elements of the animated film are filled out further in the musical:

-- Dmitry's backstory is revealed: his mother died long ago, and his father was an anarchist who was killed in a labor camp when Dmitry was still just a boy.
+- Dmitry gets a backstory: his mother died long ago, and his father was an anarchist who was killed in a labor camp when Dmitry was still just a boy.
 His emotional arc is given more focus, with two solo songs dedicated, respectively, to his affection for his city and his realization of what Anya has come to mean to him.

 - Likewise, Vlad is given a more complicated past.
 Instead of being a member of the imperial court, he was a fraud whose lies were revealed by the Dowager Empress herself.
 His romance with Lily (Sophie in the film) is correspondingly expanded and complicated.